geo-data/medin-portal/doc/adding-spatial-data.md

 to differentiate between the data source: choose an appropriate value and remember it - it will be used in future steps.

+Please refer to the Sqlite documentation for how to edit and update Sqlite databases.

+### Hook the Python `spatial` module into the new data

-2. Edit the `Areas` class in `python/medin/spatial.py` to hook into the new database table.
+Edit the `Areas` class in `python/medin/spatial.py` to hook into the new database table.
 This involves creating a new method on this class that retrieves the id and name for the new table.
 Again the method to obtain ICES Rectangles provides a good template:

 ```python
     def icesRectangles(self):